Skip to content

 C -.-> D[Design<br>Verification]

-For a simplified example of design correction, see our correction notebook.
+For a simplified example, see our correction notebook.

 Fabrication-aware inverse design